corina/ping-js/README.md

 ```
 As a player,
 So that I can win or lose a round of Ping,
-I would like the ball to disappear when it reaches the edges of the canvas.
+I would like the ball to disappear when it reaches the left and right edges of the canvas.
 ```